pantheon-systems/solr-power/README.md

 Search is critical for your site, but the default search for WordPress leaves a lot to be desired.
 Improve your user experience with the Apache Solr search engine for your WordPress website.

 * Fast results, with better accuracy
-* Enable faceting on fields such as tags, categories, author, and page type.
+* Enables faceting on fields such as tags, categories, author, and page type.
 * Indexing and faceting on custom fields
 * Completely replaces default WordPress search, just install and configure.
 * Completely integrated into default WordPress theme and search widget.
-* Very developer-friendly: uses the modern [Solarium](http://www.solarium-project.org/] library)
+* Very developer-friendly: uses the modern [Solarium](http://www.solarium-project.org/) library

 ## Installation ##

 First install the plugin as per normal.
 If you are installing on Pantheon, you will need to enable the Apache Solr add-on before you can enable the plugin.

 1. Index your existing content by going to the plugin options screen and clicking "index content".
 2. Search on!
 3. See the examples/templates directories for more rich implementation guidelines.

 ## Development ##